A Twenty-Four Hour Performance Installation

 About the Project

-DRIFT/LOOP is an expansive multi-tiered space for sonic engagement and reflection, involving distributed performance, sound installation, audio streaming and radio transmission, community participation, and group contributed performances and scores.
+This ambitious installation/performance/large-scale happening is part of DRIFT/LOOP, an expansive multi-tiered space for sonic engagement and reflection, involving distributed performance, sound installation, audio streaming and radio transmission, community participation, and group contributed performances and scores.

-DRIFT/LOOP is a large-scale participatory environment initiated and commissioned by Metropolis Ensemble and Andrew Cyr, conductor/producer, which has a large form improvisatory score written collaboratively by Paula Matthusen, visual artist Olivia Valentine, poet and media scholar Tung-Hui Hu, and original audio interpretations by Singularity Saxophone Quartet, Metropolis Ensemble, and Matthusen.
+The project began in 2020 and was initiated and commissioned by Metropolis Ensemble and Andrew Cyr, conductor/producer, in collaboration with composer and Wesleyan Professor of Music Paula Matthusen, visual artist Olivia Valentine, and poet and media scholar Tung-Hui Hu, with original audio interpretations by Singularity Saxophone Quartet, Metropolis Ensemble, and Matthusen.
+The project will also feature the Wesleyan University Orchestra directed by Nadya Potemkina.

 About the In-Person Experience